ModUDuke/experiments/chapter2.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:82150d848b
 ## Practice working with the Oregon Health Experiment
+Let's say you're wondering how much mens' and womens' health differed in the experiment, and what the data says about Medicaid's effects on those differences, so you decide to look at some of the basic health numbers in the data.
 A simulated version of the Oregon Health Insurance Experiment data, `OHIE`, is available in the workspace.
-With this dataframe, do the following:
+With this dataframe, you make some quick calculations to learn about any differences that might be linked to gender by looking at:

 *** =instructions
 - Test if there is a statistically significant difference in gender between the treament and control groups (i.e. whether gender is balanced between the treatment and control group).